Non-linear regime for enhanced performance of an Aharonov-Bohm heat engine: Conclusions and perspectives

 \section{Conclusions and perspectives}

 In conclusion, we have analyzed a coherent mesoscopic heat engine consisting of an Aharonov-Bohm quantum interferometer operated in the full non-linear regime.
 The device thermoelectric response turns out to be sizable, and the interferometer is a able to provide a thermopower which is about 50 times larger than in the same structure operated in the linear regime.
 Moreover, also the heat engine thermoelectric efficiency at maximum power is somewhat large, obtaining values as high as $\sim 40\%$ of the Carnot efficiency in the linear regime.
 The AB heat engine can provide magnetic flux- and electrostatic-driven control of charge and heat current as well as of its thermoelectric response under physical conditions which are accessible from the experimental point of view.
 Suitable candidates for the implementation of the Aharonov-Bohm quantum heat engine are represented by metallic or GaAs/AlGaAs two dimensional electron gas heterostructures \cite{Webb85, Washburn86, Yacobi96, Yamamoto12}, which are expected to yield devices with robust performances over a wide range of system parameters.
+Future experiments will also stimulate further theoretical work to address the effect of interactions that may induce corrections due to a modified internal electrostatic potential.
 The above results show that an Aharonov-Bohm loop operated as a quantum heat engine in the non-linear regime represents a prototypical platform for the implementation of a unique class of phase-tunable thermoelectric quantum machines operating at cryogenic temperatures.
 Yet, in the context of quantum technologies \cite{Acin18}, this coherent structure might be at the core of a number of innovative thermolectric quantum devices, for instance, highly-sensitive photon sensors where radiation-induced heating one of the electrodes forming the system is detected via the resulting thermovoltage.